programmerfriend/programmerfriend.github.io/_posts/2019-10-21-rabbit-mq-retry.md

 So, let me tell you why I didn't use it:

-The problem I have with it is that it is blocking `the RabbitListener` while waiting for the retry.
+The problem I have with it is that it is blocking the `RabbitListener` while waiting for the retry.

-In our use-case we have a wait between retries of one hour.
+In our use-case, we have a wait between retries of one hour.
 A single message would block the whole listener for one hour.

-In order to improve this, we could increase the amount of available listeners (either via concurrency or just adding more application instances) but the cure is probably not much better than the disease here.
+In order to improve this, we could increase the number of available listeners (either via concurrency or just adding more application instances) but the cure is probably not much better than the disease here.
 Even with more listeners, you could block all of them - we would just need more messages now.

-Also: If you encounter this behaviour in production, it is really hard to see.
+Also: If you encounter this behaviour in production, it is really hard to debug.
 Out of a sudden, you might be having a lot of exceptions and then no logs at all - while all messages start piling up in the queues.

-I am not against using the built-in retry mechanismn.
+I am not against using the built-in retry mechanism.
 I would just not use it for long times between retries.

-Again thanks for your time finishing this tutorial, hope again you learned a lot.
+Again thanks for your time finishing this tutorial, I hope you learned a lot.
 Feel free to leave a comment.